On this page

 Once assessed, the most appropriate form of transport assistance will be determined by the department (e.g. taxi, bus, or car allowance).

-Personal care assistance at school will be funded either through the NDIS or through the school’s reasonable adjustment obligations.
+Assistance with personal care at school is funded either through the NDIS or through the school’s reasonable adjustment obligations.

 The NDIS will fund, personal care support where care is related to the student’s disability such as assistance with toileting, eating and mobility.

 If a child has an existing NDIS plan with personal care as a support item prior to enrolling at school or preschool, this support is not required while the child is attending an Education department setting as personal care will be provided through current arrangements.

 Respite care program

-Department for Education operates the Respite Care Program, a specialised disability care service for under 18s.
-The department is a provider for this service under the NDIS.
+Department for Education operates the Respite Care Program, a specialised disability care service for children and young people.
+The department is a registered provider for this service under the NDIS.

 Visit SA.gov.au for further information on respite care.